Victimless Leather

-Victimless Leather – a prototype of a stitch-less jacket, grown from cell cultures into a layer of tissue supported by a coat shaped polymer layer.

-This is a sub-project of the Tissue Culture & Art Project where the artists are growing a leather jacket without killing any animals.
-Growing the victimless leather problematizes the concept of garment by making it semi-living.
+Victimless Leather (2004) is an art piece that represents a leather jacket without killing any animals.
+It is a prototype of a stitch-less jacket, grown from cell cultures into a layer of tissue supported by a coat shaped polymer layer.
+"Victimless Leather" was created as a sub-project of the Tissue Culture & Art Project, (also part of SymbioticA) from the University of Western Australia and showcased at the Museum of Modern Art in New York.
+The artwork, a miniature jacket made from living mouse stem cells in an incubator, was designed to challenge perceptions of life and human responsibility toward manipulated living systems.
 This artistic grown garment is intended to confront people with the moral implications of wearing parts of dead animals for protective and aesthetic reasons and confronts notions of relationships with manipulated living systems.
+However, due to rapid cell growth, the exhibit was eventually "killed" by cutting off its nutrients, aligning with the creators' intent to remind viewers of the responsibility towards manipulated life.

 Tissue Culture & Art Project

 The SymbioticA website explains what it is, "an artistic laboratory dedicated to the research, learning, critique and hands-on engagement with the life sciences.".
 The artists work with tissue, constructing and growing complex organisms that can live outside the body, making the new objects semi-living.
 Their projects are meant to question life, identity and the relationship between humans and other living beings and environments.
 They are also interested in the ethics around partial life and the possibilities around this type of technology in the future.